hassan-shahbazi/Security/README.md

 `pod 'SecurityWrapper'`

 ## Usage
-To learn how it work you can take a look at [SecurityWrapperTests.swift](https://github.com/Hassaniiii/Security/blob/master/SecurityWrapperTests/SecurityWrapperTests.swift) class. **Please note that the tests doesn't run on simulator since they need device's keychain.** You have to add a sample target to the project if you want to run the tests.
+To learn how it work you can take a look at [SecurityWrapperTests.swift](https://github.com/Hassaniiii/Security/blob/master/SecurityWrapperTests/SecurityWrapperTests.swift) class.

 ### Key generation
 ```swift